 So whatever you have left to offer, do so.
 Offer up your pain, your gifts, your love, no matter how small it feels at first.
 You are never beyond repair to be used by a loving and merciful God.

 Jesus picks up the broken pieces of His creation.
-Examining the cracks, scars and frailties; pieces that don’t seem to fit right anymore, and turns it into a mosaic masterpiece.
+Examining the cracks, scars, frailties, and pieces that don’t seem to fit right anymore He turns it into a mosaic masterpiece.
 An artistic compilation that only works with broken pieces.

 God causes all things to work together for good to those who love God, to those who are called according to His purpose.